-If an interviewer encounters a species not listed on the form, they should write in the name of the species at the "Other" line, along with the counts by disposition.
+If an interviewer encounters a species not listed on the form, they should write in the species name and code of the species at the "Fish Species" line, along with the counts by disposition.
 All fish species caught should be included on the form even if they are not large pelagic fish.
-If there are more than two "Other" fish (fish not on the list of species), use as many second pages of the interview form as necessary to include all fish caught.
-Please refer to the species code list in Appendix F and record the code after recording the name of fish that are not listed in the table on the second page of the intercept form.
+If there are more than ten fish, use as many second pages of the interview form as necessary to include all fish caught.
+Please refer to the species code list on the second page of the intercept form.
+If the species code is not listed on the second page of the intercept form, check Appendix F of this manual for the correct species code.
+Record the species code after recording the name of the fish.
 If the respondent caught a species for which there is no code in Appendix F, the interviewer should make a note of this on the form.

-In the example below, on this interview, only 1 blackfin tuna was released alive.
-The Interviewer had to write in "BLACKFIN TUNA" and "4641" because the species is not listed in the table.
-The Interviewer recorded that 00 were kept, 00 were observed and identified by the Interviewer, 01 was released alive, 00 were released dead, 00 that were kept were to sell or were already sold, and 00 that were kept were weighed-in or will be weighed-in at the tournament weigh station.
+In the example below, on this interview, 1 young school bluefin tuna was released alive, one school bluefin tuna was kept. and 2 yellowfin tuna were kept.
+The fish that were kept were observed and identified by the interviewer.
+The Interviewer recorded the number of fish that were kept, observed and identified by the Interviewer, released alive, released dead, kept to sell or already sold, and weighed-in or will be weighed-in at the tournament weigh station.